seanchen1991/perf-book/src/heap-allocations.md

 `SmallVec` reliably reduces the allocation rate when used appropriately, but its use does not guarantee improved performance.
 It is slightly slower than `Vec` for normal operations because it must always check if the elements are heap-allocated or not.
-Also, If `N` is high or `T` is large, then the `SmallVec<[T; N]>` itself can be larger than `Vec<T>`, and copying of `SmallVec` values will be slower.
+Also, if `N` is high or `T` is large, then the `SmallVec<[T; N]>` itself can be larger than `Vec<T>`, and copying of `SmallVec` values will be slower.
 As always, benchmarking is required to confirm that an optimization is effective.